octobercms/docs/backend-reorder.md

 <a name="reorder-display"></a>
 ## Displaying the reorder page

 You should provide a [view file](controllers-views-ajax/#introduction) with the name **reorder.htm**.
 This view represents the Reorder page that allows users to reorder records.
-Since reodering includes the toolbar, the view file will consist solely of the single `reorderRender` method call.
+Since reordering includes the toolbar, the view file will consist solely of the single `reorderRender` method call.

     <?= $this->reorderRender() ?>